Emperor Yingzong of Ming: Second reign

 After the suppression of Cao's rebellion, the government regained stability.
-Li Xian took charge of the Grand Secretariat with support from Peng Shi, while Wang Ao, Minister of Personnel, oversaw the outer court and maintained the standards of the officials.
+Li Xian took charge of the Grand Secretariat with support from Peng Shi, while Minister of Personnel Wang Ao oversaw the outer court and maintained the standards of the officials.
 The government remained stable in the subsequent years, with ministers and grand secretaries serving until their death or retirement.

 Despite this, there were frequent conflicts between natives from the northern and southern regions of China.
 Until 1449, northerners were given preferential treatment, which was criticized by some as being influenced by Wang Zhen's pro-northern bias.
 During the reign of the Jingtai Emperor, many southerners had advanced in their careers, but after the restoration, the influence of southerners decreased.
-In fact, the Jingtai Emperor relied heavily on the advice of Li Xian, a prominent grand secretary from Henan who was known for his support of the northern party and tendency to favor northerners in appointments.
+The Jingtai Emperor relied heavily on the advice of Li Xian, a prominent grand secretary from Henan who was known for his support of the northern party and tendency to favor northerners in appointments.

 During his second reign, Emperor Yingzong was actively involved in managing the government, starting his day early and attending to state affairs and correspondence daily.
 He was known for his compassion, and he abolished the practice of concubines committing suicide following the Emperor's death.
-In 1457, he also granted freedom to Zhu Wengui, the son of the Jianwen Emperor, who had been imprisoned in Nanjing since his father's overthrow in 1402.
+In 1457, he also granted freedom to Zhu Wengui, the Jianwen Emperor's son, who had been imprisoned in Nanjing since his father's overthrow in 1402.

 Emperor Yingzong died on 23 February 1464 after a brief illness.
-He was succeeded by his eldest son, Zhu Jianshen, who became the Chenghua Emperor.
-The relationship between Emperor Yingzong and Zhu Jianshen was strained, as the father had doubts about his son's ability to rule.
+His eldest son, Zhu Jianshen, succeeded him as the Chenghua Emperor.
+Emperor Yingzong's relationship with his son was strained, as he had doubts about his son's ability to rule.
 It was only after the grand secretaries, led by Li Xian, convinced him to preserve the succession of his eldest son that he agreed.